What Is Undercut in Welding?

 Excessive Heat Input

-Too much heat at the weld puddle can melt the base metal beyond the intended fusion line, leaving a groove or depression along the edge of the bead.
-You control this with disciplined heat management and sound welding techniques.
+Too much heat at the weld puddle can melt the base metal beyond the intended fusion line.
+That extra melt can leave a groove or depression along the bead edge.

 Poor Travel Technique

-Keep your travel speed steady; sudden changes distort heat flow and leave one side overheated while the other stays underfilled.
-Hold the torch at the right angle so heat spreads evenly across the groove, not into one wall.
+Keep your travel speed steady.
+Sudden changes distort heat flow and can leave one side overheated while the other stays underfilled.

 Welding Settings That Cause Undercut